maksudulpranto1/Random-Dice-Game/README.md

    cd random-dice-game

-2. **Compile the Java Program** go to your IDE and open the exracted ZIP file.
-After that just run java
+2. **Compile the Java Program** go to your IDE (VISUAL STUDIO CODE) and open the exracted ZIP file.
+After that just run java.

 ## How to Play
 1. Launch the application.